-- Coalition of Women for Peace (CWP) (funded by Bread for the World/EED [Evangelical Church Development Service]) is a pro-BDS group that initiated the “Who Profits” campaign, an activist tool and database that identifies targets for anti-Israel divestment and boycotts.
+- Coalition of Women for Peace (CWP) (funded by Bread for the World/EED [Protestant Church Development Service]) is a pro-BDS group that initiated the “Who Profits” campaign, an activist tool and database that identifies targets for anti-Israel divestment and boycotts.
 “Who Profits” is now a separate entity, also funded by Bread for the World/EED in 2015.

 - Al Haq, a Palestinian NGO, has received funding from Bread for the World/EED, although the organization has not released financial details or donation amounts since 2009.
 Al Haq is a leader in anti-Israel “lawfare” and BDS.
 Central activities include submitting politically motivated reports to the UN Human Rights Council and other international bodies, and calling on the European Union and “relevant United Nations (UN) bodies” to boycott Israeli products.

 German church funding frameworks exhibit limited transparency and accountability.
 Most frameworks discussed in this study do not publish details regarding recipient organizations, the amounts of allocations, or information on how grantees are selected.
 Rather, the funding details provided in this report have been gathered through analysis of NGO annual reports and financial reports to the Israeli Registrar of Non-Profits.
 Further, most church funders offer no public evaluation or assessment mechanisms that would allow analysis of and accountability for the impact of the projects funded by taxpayers’ money.